Taxes on Selling a House in California: What to Expect

 For example, if the fictional Jim and Susie pay the first installment in November and then sell their Sacramento home in December, it is now up to the buyers to cover the second installment due in the spring.

-Aird says he experienced a scenario like this firsthand as the buyer of a California home in 2021.
+Aird says he experienced a scenario like this firsthand as the buyer of a California home a few years ago.

 “Part of the closing cost was paying into an escrow for that next property tax payment that was due in a few months,” Aird says.
 “It was our responsibility as the buyer.”